spacejake/android-age-estimator/README.md

 ## Face Detection ##
 I decided to use an LBP face classifier, to keep the framerate high for video.
 The user and subjects and adjust accordingly, in real-time, to improve detection.
 I used a build-in cascade classifier in openCV and instantiated it with a pre-trained LPB xml file, [lbpcascade_frontalface.xml](AndroidOpenCVVideoProcessing/app/src/main/res/raw/lbpcascade_frontalface.xml).

 I sourced [lbpcascade_frontalface.xml](AndroidOpenCVVideoProcessing/app/src/main/res/raw/lbpcascade_frontalface.xml) from the OpenCV github repository.
 You can find the file [here](https://github.com/opencv/opencv/blob/master/data/lbpcascades).
-It is   * __License__
+  * __License__
     * [OpenCV_LICENSE](OpenCV_LICENSE)

 ## Age Estimation ##